Mercury recovery from industrial waste

 Mercury recovery from industrial waste and toxic residues of natural gas drilling

-The prime aim of the thermal processing plant – besides the removal of water and typical rinsing agents such as benzene, toluene or lube oil – is to recover the mercury content for further recycling.
-In a separate dust-free process the remaining cleaned solids are cooled and re-moistened.
-Due to some occurring heavy metal content and some natural occurring radioactivity the treated solid residue is immobilised with chemical polymers before final disposal.
+The primary aim of the thermal processing plant is to remove benzene, toluene or lube oil and to recover the mercury content for further recycling.
+The treated NORM solid residue having low natural radioactivity is immobilized with chemical polymers before final disposal.

 Design characteristics